Psoriasis appears to have a genetic component. But you can develop psoriasis without a family history of the disease.

 Genetics almost certainly plays a role.
 Read on to learn more about the role of genetics in the development of psoriasis.

 Psoriasis usually appears between the ages of 15 and 35, according to the National Psoriasis Foundation (NPF).
 However, it may occur at any age.
 For example, about 20,000 children under the age of 10 are diagnosed with psoriasis every year.

 Psoriasis can occur in people with no family history of the disease.
 Having a family member with the disease increases your risk.

 - If one of your parents has psoriasis, you have about a 10 percent chance of getting it.

 - If both of your parents have psoriasis, your risk is 50 percent.

-Scientists working on the genetic causes of psoriasis start by assuming that the condition results from a malfunction of the immune system.
-Research on psoriatic skin shows that it contains large numbers of immune cells that produce inflammatory molecules known as cytokines.
+Scientists working on the genetic causes of psoriasis start by assuming that the condition results from a problem with the immune system.

 Environmental factors that may trigger a psoriasis onset or flare-up include: